istio/istio.io/_docs/guides/bookinfo.md

    ingress resource as illustrated in the above diagram.
    All 3 versions of the reviews service, v1, v2, and v3, are started.

-   > Note that in a realistic deployment, new versions of a microservice are deployed over time instead of deploying all versions simultaneously.
+   > In a realistic deployment, new versions of a microservice are deployed over time instead of deploying all versions simultaneously.

 1. Confirm all services and pods are correctly defined and running: